What Happens If You Don’t Have Homeowners Insurance?

-If a fire, natural disaster, or other event were to destroy your home, you could lose everything you own and have trouble affording to rebuild your home or replace your belongings.
-With homeowners insurance, your insurance provider will cover the cost of replacing personal belongings and rebuilding your home.
-Read our guide to learn what could happen if you don’t have homeowners insurance in different scenarios and how to find the best homeowners policy for you.
+If a fire, natural disaster, or other event were to destroy your home, you could lose everything you own Few homeowners have the financial resources on hand to immediately rebuild their home or replace their belongings.
+With homeowners insurance, your insurance provider will cover these costs.
+Below, we’ll explain what could happen if you don’t have homeowners insurance in different scenarios and how to find the best homeowners policy for you.

 What Is Homeowners Insurance?

 Homeowners insurance isn’t required by law in any state.
 However, per the Insurance Information Institute if you take out a loan to purchase your home, your lending institution will likely require coverage for your dwelling and other structures until you pay off the loan.
 Usually, you’ll need to insure your home for the full cost of rebuilding it if it is destroyed.
 This ensures that if you stop paying your mortgage, the lender has a properly functioning home to take and resell to get their money back.

 Once your mortgage is paid off, the lender can no longer require you to continue paying for homeowners insurance.
 However, your insurance is one expense you shouldn’t try to do without.
 This policy protects you from a number of different financial disasters.